Horizontal $p$-adic $L$-functions: Horizontal p -adic Measures

-where $x=(x_n)_{n\in \N}\in G\cong \prod_{n\in \N} \Z/p^{m_n}$ and the right-hand side makes sense as an element of $R\llbracket \T\rrbracket/I(\underline{m})$. \end{remark} \begin{remark} A finitary version of the horizontal Amice transform was also employed by Ota \cite[Prop.
-3.3]{Ota} in the context of the \emph{Mazur--Tate Conjecture}. \end{remark} \begin{remark} As an immediate consequence of the horizontal Amice transform we get that $\ev_p(\nu(\1))=0$ implies that $\nu$ is invertible, yielding a different proof of Proposition \ref{prop:invertible} in this special case. \end{remark} \begin{example}[Sparse but infinite set of character zeroes] The Amice transform yields a convinient way to construct horizontal measures with infinitely many character zeros but of density $0$, e.g.:
+where $x=(x_n)_{n\in \N}\in G\cong \prod_{n\in \N} \Z/p^{m_n}$ and the right-hand side makes sense as an element of $R\llbracket \T\rrbracket/I(\underline{m})$. \end{remark} \begin{remark} A finitary version of the horizontal Amice transform was also employed by Darmon \cite[Sec.\ 3.1]{Darmon92} and Ota \cite[Prop.
+3.3]{Ota} in the context of the \emph{Mazur--Tate Conjecture}. \end{remark} \begin{remark} As an immediate consequence of the horizontal Amice transform we get that $\ev_p(\nu(\1))=0$ implies that $\nu$ is invertible, yielding a different proof of Proposition \ref{prop:invertible} in the horizontal case. \end{remark} \begin{example}[Sparse but infinite set of character zeroes] The Amice transform yields a convenient way to construct horizontal measures with infinitely many character zeroes but of density $0$, e.g.:

 \end{example}